 The criteria for inclusion in this study were as follows: (1) Epidemiological studies reporting co-morbidity of AF with depression and anxiety; (2) observational studies, including cohort studies and cross-sectional studies; (3) studies published in Chinese or English; and (4) no restrictions for age, gender, and country.

-The exclusion criteria were as follows: (1) Literature not relevant to the topic of the study, (2) duplicate studies, (3) case-control studies and non-observational studies, and (4) unavailability of full texts.
+The exclusion criteria were as follows: (1) Literature not relevant to the topic of the study; (2) duplicate studies; (3) case-control studies and non-observational studies; and (4) unavailability of full texts.

 Data extraction